karmi/retire/README.markdown

     end

-Of course, not all validations or `ActionPack` helpers will be available to your models, but if you can live with that, you just got a schema-free, highly-scalable storage and retrieval engine for your data.
+Of course, not all validations or `ActionPack` helpers will be available to your models, but if you can live with that, you've just got a schema-free, highly-scalable storage and retrieval engine for your data.

 Todo, Plans & Ideas